 I get asked the million dollar question frequently ” So what’s it like to live in Hawaii”?
-“Ahh how do I answer that” is what I ponder in my head awkwardly as I debate whether or not to give them the vacation version or the real deal.
-My persona of being “Army Wife 101″ makes it hard for me to tell PCSing spouses moving here, that my personal opinion of Hawaii is that it sucks living here for an extended period of time.
+“Ahh how do I answer that?” is what I ponder in my head awkwardly as I debate whether or not to give them the vacation version or the real deal.
+My persona of being “Army Wife 101” makes it hard for me to tell PCSing spouses moving here, that my personal opinion of Hawaii is that it sucks living here for an extended period of time.
 I do not want to ruin the thoughts of what their home will be like , so I usually give them what I like to call a “PR” answer.
-This is one of those cliche answers that doesn’t really answer the question , but tries to package it up in a nice little bow.
+This is one of those cliche answers that doesn’t really answer the question , but tries to package nicely.

 Well I think it’s about time I share my thoughts, seeing as to how I am constantly asked (which by the way I don’t mind) .
-I must warn you though some of my thoughts will not be pretty, and that everyone’s opinion is different.
+I must warn you though some of my thoughts are not pretty, and that everyone’s opinion is different.
 Just because I hate it here does not mean you won’t love it.
-Ohhh…and this is a pretty long post.

 With that I bring you Hawaii…One Army Wife’s Thoughts: